countriesdb/examples/ruby/backend-validator/README.md

 ### Notes

 - These examples use the [`countriesdb-validator`](https://rubygems.org/gems/countriesdb-validator) gem for validation.
-- Running `bundle install` will automatically download the gem from RubyGems.
+- Running `bundle config set --local path 'vendor/bundle'` followed by `bundle install` will install the gem and its dependencies locally.
-- For production use, add to your Gemfile: `gem 'countriesdb-validator'`
+- For production use, add `gem 'countriesdb-validator'` to your application's `Gemfile`.